 Pivotal Tracker for agile project management, Github/git for version control and collaboration, BugHerd for collecting feedback, analytics to know what users are doing and how an app is performing, and integration of all these together.
 Yeah these tools cost money, but are critical to delivering great software that clients trust and enable productive developers.
 An investment in tools makes our lives easier and allows us to be professional developers.

 Education is important

 Every employee is given money to spend on educational opportunities.
 Examples include attending and traveling to conferences, books, training classes and online resources, whatever you need.
 In addition, our Fun Fridays give us opportunities to learn and teach each other without the pressures of delivering on client projects.
 We are frequent presenters at local meetups and camps, and encourage giving back to our developer community in any way.

 Your environment has a big effect on your life.
 It can spark creativity, or drown it out.
 We embrace the energy of downtown Boise and having an office space that is fun and functional.
 We also mix things up a bit, getting out of the office to work from Trailhead, coffee shops, and our yearly Mountain Hackfest where we work and play remote from a mountain cabin.
 We are small, plan on staying small, which allows us to do these things.
 Come join us!

-We have health Insurance, a retirement plan, education allowance, downtown parking pass, all the gear and software we need.
+We have health Insurance, a retirement plan, education allowance, downtown parking pass or bike benefit program, all the gear and software we need.